MycroftAI/documentation/docs/about/why-use-mycroft.md

 ---
 description: >-
-Why would you choose to use Mycroft over alternative assistants from the tech giants?
+Why would you choose to use Mycroft over alternative assistants?
 ---

 # Choosing to use Mycroft